Akashj-data/Akash-J-portfolio/BE_projects_IEEE_paper/README.md

-# BE Final-Year Project Portfolio – Akash J
+# BE Final-Year Project and Mini Project – Akash J

 This folder contains the two engineering projects completed during my Bachelor of Engineering (ECE).
 These projects serve as evidence of my independent technical and research scientific work.